tkrpe/free-discordjs-bot/ReadMe.md

 ## Step #3

-Open up Visual Studio Code and create a new file
+Open up Visual Studio Code and create a new folder

 ## Step #4